txthinking/brook/README.md

      server        Run as server mode
      servers       Run as multiple servers mode
      client        Run as client mode
-     tunnel        Run as tunnel mode on client-site tproxy        Run as tproxy mode on client-site, transparent proxy, only works on Linux vpn           Run as VPN mode on client-site ssserver      Run as shadowsocks server mode, fixed method is aes-256-cfb ssservers     Run as shadowsocks multiple servers mode, fixed method is aes-256-cfb ssclient      Run as shadowsocks client mode, fixed method is aes-256-cfb
+     tunnel        Run as tunnel mode on client-side tproxy        Run as tproxy mode on client-side, transparent proxy, only works on Linux vpn           Run as VPN mode on client-side ssserver      Run as shadowsocks server mode, fixed method is aes-256-cfb ssservers     Run as shadowsocks multiple servers mode, fixed method is aes-256-cfb ssclient      Run as shadowsocks client mode, fixed method is aes-256-cfb